Trades Orientation Program

 The cutting-edge Silicon Valley construction industry is booming, and companies are looking for candidates who are ready to work hard, eager to learn new skills and not afraid to get their hands dirty.

-The Trades Orientation Program is a free, 130-hour class that will put you on the pathway to apprenticeship and a rewarding career in the high demand construction trades.
+The Trades Orientation Program is a free, up to one-year program that will put you on the pathway to apprenticeship and a rewarding career in the high demand construction trades.

 No experience is necessary, just a high school diploma or GED, reliable transportation, and the commitment to show up on time every day ready to work and to learn.